 Serco is an international company, one of the areas of activity covers justice and immigration.
 Among other things it operates six UK adult prisons – one in Scotland and five in England.

 “I used to work to work in public sector prisons and I didn’t find a difficult transition to a privately-owned service.
 Psychology is a very important is a very important service in Serco where we can be clinically innovative in what we do.”

 Managing a number prisons offering over a hundred psychologically-related roles offers flexibility in people development.

 “We help people move round the prisons to develop their own specialities.
 We offer work with different groups – young adults or the Therapeutic Community, for instance – and focusing on different issues such as the impact of learning difficulties / disabilities, mental health issues and trauma.
 Recently we’ve been looking closely at experiences of prison: what does a rehabilitative culture look and feel like; what is best practice; how does it play out in different lengths of sentence.
 I’m hoping that we can start giving international experience in the future.
 We have only seconded internationally in a consultative capacity so far, but this could grow.”

-As is shown by our interview in last months issue with Serco Forensic Psychologist, Yvette Bates, about her work on understanding autism in prisons, the company is committed to research.
+As is shown by our interview with Serco Forensic Psychologist, Yvette Bates, about her work on understanding autism in prisons, the company is committed to research.